[Home ] [Archive] [ فارسی ]

 ..

-Amin Bateni1 , Bafrin Shamami1 , Shabnam Vazifehkhah *2
+Amin Bateni1 , Bafrin Shamami2 , Shabnam Vazifehkhah *3

-1- Urmia University of Medical Sciences, faculty of medicine
+2- & Medical Student, Urmia University of Medical Sciences, Urmia, Iran, faculty of medicine

-2- Urmia University of Medical Sciences, kowasar womens Hospital , Shabnam.vazifekhah@yahoo.com
+3- & Associate Professor of Perinatology, Maternal and Childhood Obesity Research Center, Urmia University of Medical Sciences, Urmia, Iran, kowasar womens Hospital , Shabnam.vazifekhah@yahoo.com

-Background and purpose: Exposure to tobacco smoke is recognized as a preventable risk factor for adverse pregnancy outcomes.
-This study aimed to investigate the association between prenatal exposure to tobacco smoke and physical growth indicators of newborns at Motahari Hospital, Urmia.
+Background: Exposure to tobacco smoke is recognized as a preventable risk factor for adverse pregnancy outcomes.
+This study was conducted to determine the association between exposure to cigarette smoke in pregnant women and neonatal physical indices as well as maternal outcomes at Motahari Hospital in Urmia.

 Conclusion: Exposure to environmental tobacco smoke during pregnancy is significantly associated with reduced physical growth indicators in newborns and increased maternal complications.
 Implementing educational programs aimed at preventing tobacco smoke exposure among pregnant women is essential.